sourcegraph/about/blogposts/announcing-sourcegraph-3.1.md

 - The docstrings in hover tooltips are more accurate.
 - Indented sections in docstrings are rendered as code blocks in hovers.
-- Tokens in comments ignored unless they look like code (e.g., if they're wrapped in backticks or look like a function call `foo()`)
+- Tokens in comments are ignored unless they look like code (e.g., if they're wrapped in backticks or look like a function call `foo()`)

 We're actively improving code intelligence in all languages, so please [send us feedback](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=feature_request.md&title=Language%20extension%20improvement%20for)!```